 What if you do have a burgeoning soccer star or swear by your elliptical to burn calories?
 You’re in luck.
 Storage options abound now even if you’re nowhere close to moving or need extra space to temporarily house your fleet of bicycles.
 Renting a storage space, available through FlatRate, has never been easier in the short- or long-term.
 Store your sports equipment until you’re settled or if your new place doesn’t provide enough space.
 Just contact FlatRate’s storage specialists who can guide you in selecting the best storage option for your stuff.

 Nothing But Net

 Even though moving large sports equipment appears daunting, it can be done.
 With any sports gear, clean the items before they’re packed.
 Anything with netting like soccer goals should be removed prior to packing.
-If you’re bringing your playground set, you can dissemble and re-erect it in your new backyard or playground relocation services exist for hire.
+If you’re bringing your playground set, you can disassemble and re-erect it in your new backyard, or playground relocation services exist for hire.
 When moving bicycles remove the front wheels and pack them separately from the frame.
 Local bike shops can pack your bike for a fee.
 Remember to clean out sandboxes before moving them.
 Do not forget to remove weights from weight machines to ensure minimal damage.
 How did you transport your sports equipment when you moved?